Esri/calcite-app-components/PROJECT_GUIDELINES.md

 #### Issues

 We have created [templates](https://github.com/Esri/calcite-app-components/issues/new/choose) for new issues for everyone to follow for consistency.
+Please be specific and thorough when submitting new issues!
+Think about things like user stories, acceptance criteria, design, and any other details that might be helpful for developers and designers.

 #### Commits